ekino/docker-chefdk/README.md

 #### Advanced

-In most usecases our chef repo is managed using git, you may want to keep your dependencies at host level and your knife.rb may require user-specific config files located in your home directory.
+In most usecases our chef repo is managed using git, or you may want to keep your cookbooks dependencies at host level, or and your knife.rb may require user-specific config files located in your home directory, or....

 So you can add any relevant volume to share your host config with the container :